Jefferson49/RepositoryHierarchy/README.md

 #### Preferences for source citations
 + Show additional source facts (REPO, REPO:CALN) within source citations.
 + Automatically expand repositories in source citations.
 Applies only if "Show additional source facts" is activated.
++ Show all media objects of sources within a source citations.
 + Directly show media objects of sources in facts and not sub-ordinated within source citations.
 + Enable copy/paste mechanism for source citations in the individual and family view.